xinisnot/lulu/README.md

 # About

-lulu is MIDI-controlled granular delay.
+lulu is MIDI-controlled live granular.
 It is also released on [Gumroad](https://xinisnot.gumroad.com/l/lulu).
 If you like it, I would appreciate if you can leave a small tip.

 # How to build